-Social media has evolved from social interaction to big business as advertising dollars are now being diverted from traditional marketing to social media marketing campaigns and advertisement.
+Social media has evolved from social interaction to big business as advertising dollars are now diverted from traditional marketing to social media marketing campaigns and advertisements.

 “Social is important today, but even more so tomorrow.
 90% of young adults—ages 18 to 29—use social media (compared to just 35% of those over age 65).
 Fully a third of millennials say social media is one of their preferred channels for communicating with businesses.” from Tom Pick on Business to Community